tech-witch/Spellcaster/README.md

 * Some notes on the prototype:
 - Back button does not work well.
 Refresh page instead.
 - The drag and drop sometimes lag.
 Refresh to fix.
 Same for any other bugs or lags.
-- The project aims to contain many more "items" to put in spells: real time weather data, planet allignment, sounds, social media integration (twitter, facebook, instagram), etc.*
+- The project aims to contain many more "items" to put in spells: real time weather data, planet allignment, sounds, social media integration (twitter, facebook, instagram), etc.
+- This repo was cloned to be able to show the project online.
+For a history of the original repo look here: https://github.com/tech-witch/Cart353_Liane/commits/Triangle-Matrix-Sphere/Project/Final%20Prototype/bot_wordEditor*

 ## Artist Statement